Ergo Group: Acquisition of Next Insurance – entry into the US market

 In 2025, Ergo Group fully acquired US insurer Next Insurance (stylized as NEXT).
 Through this transaction, the group entered the world's largest insurance market, tapping the US small and medium-sized businesses (SMB) segment.
-Founded in 2016 and headquartered in Palo Alto, California, Next insurance is a leading technology-first P&C insurer focusing on the specific needs of US small business owners.
-The company's innovative technology platform offers a digital "one-step" insurance experience with instant underwriting and policy issuance.
-As such, Next Insurance offers simple, digital insurance coverage, including General Liability and Workers' Compensation.
+Founded in 2016 and headquartered in Palo Alto, California, Next insurance is a P&C insurer focusing on the specific needs of US small business owners.
+The company offers a digital "one-step" insurance experience with instant underwriting and policy issuance.
 Since its creation, Next Insurance has witnessed significant growth and generated a top line of $548 million in 2024.
 As of 2025, the company serves more than 600,000 customers and counts around 700 employees.
 Ergo and Munich Re have been closely accompanying Next Insurance since 2017.
 Prior to the afore-mentioned transaction, Ergo Group was already a major shareholder of Next insurance, holding around 29 percent of the company's outstanding share capital.
+Next Insurance was renamed Ergo Next Insurance in 2026.